shostakovich/mugim/source/_posts/2012-12-02-how-to-setup-your-mac-automatically-with-chef.markdown

 end
 {% endcodeblock %}

-For all my Unix tools I use the [homebrew cookbook](https://github.com/mathie/chef-homebrew).
+For all my Unix tools I use the [Homebrew cookbook](https://github.com/mathie/chef-homebrew).

 This way I can specify all the packages I need in my node.json - the configuration file I use to run chef-solo.